mehulagg/gitlab_test/doc/ci/review_apps/index.md

 [`data-require-auth` variable](#configuring-visual-reviews) to `true`.
 When enabled, the user must enter a [personal access token](../../user/profile/personal_access_tokens.md) with `api` scope before submitting feedback.

+This same method can be used to require authentication for any public projects.

 ## Limitations